LaiaMartinezMotis/Available-Licenses-Research/README.md

 #### Ways to keep safe your own IP
 ##### What is copyright?
 Copyright is considered the most important IP protection for most of game companies, because of its ease of use, power and versatility.
-Is the only type of IP, that can exist without a regsitration.
+Is the only type of IP, that can exist without a registration.
 As soon as plans are down or code is written, copyright is present.

-Even though registration is not necessary to invoke copyright, it is highliy recommended as it serves as proof of authorship and that the work existed at a given date, in case of a copyright dispute.
+Even though registration is not necessary to invoke copyright, it is highly recommended as it serves as proof of authorship and that the work existed at a given date, in case of a copyright dispute.

 ##### What can be protected by copyright?

 * Written works: the scrips of the story, the conversations between the characters and the source code of the game.
-* Video graphic works: the game grephics and in the so-called cut scenes.
+* Video graphic works: the game graphics and in the so-called cut scenes.
 * Works of musical compositions: all the sound design in the game.
 This includes the soundtracks and sound effects.
 * Graphic works/ drawings: the sketches, conceptual art and other graphics designed for a game.

 ##### What rights are conferred by copyright?
 It gives the holder the right to authorize others to reproduce a work or prevent them from doing so.
-We must keep in mind, that the major part of videogames are ordered by comapnyies and created either by their employees or by outsorced workers.
+We must keep in mind, that the major part of video games are ordered by comapnies and created either by their employees or by outsourced workers.
 In this cases, the authorship of the copyright depends on the contract and each individual case.

-In most cases, these rights belong to the company that ordered the work, but the acutal authors may benefit from some rights, which can go from simply be mentioned in the final work to allowing these authors to remove the work from the public, compensating the copyright owner. you
+In most cases, these rights belong to the company that ordered the work, but the actual authors may benefit from some rights, which can go from simply be mentioned in the final work of allowing these authors to remove the work from the public, compensating the copyright owner. you

 Copyright protection grants you the following exclusive rights:

-* Economic rights – guaranteeing you have control over your work and remuneration for its use through selling or licensing
+* Economic rights: guaranteeing you have control over your work and remuneration for its use through selling or licensing
-* Moral rights – usually protecting your rights to claim authorship (right of attribution) and to refuse a modification of your work (right of integrity)
+* Moral rights: usually protecting your rights to claim authorship (right of attribution) and to refuse a modification of your work (right of integrity)

 ##### How long lasts copyright?
 When you create an original literary, scientific and artistic work, such as poems, articles, films, songs or sculptures, you are protected by copyright.
 Nobody apart from you has the right to make the work public or reproduce it.